Optimizing Qwik Resumability for Large Datasets

 - Enable

-chrome://flags/#enable-precise-memory-infoand restart Chrome. - Record a trace of the initial page load.
+chrome://flags/#enable-precise-memory-infoand restart Chrome. - Record a trace covering the initial page load through to first interaction.

-qwik:resume:start→qwik:resume:endduration > 80msJSON.stringifyorparsetasks blocking the main thread- Long tasks (>50ms) coinciding with
+qwik:resume.
+Look for:qwik:resume:startβqwik:resume:endduration exceeding 80msJSON.parsetasks blocking the main thread immediately afterDOMContentLoaded- Long tasks (>50ms) coinciding with

 q:ctxinjection